NoahLerma/restaurant-reservation/README.md

 #you may need to re-install npm to get updated dependencies the terminal will let you know
 npm audit fix --force

+# for some reason the regular install does not pickup the calendar package so it will have to be installed seperatly
+npm install react-calendar
 ```

 ### 3. Set Up Environment Variables
 Create a `.env` file in the root directory with the following (example for SQLite):

-SWLite is fine for this since it will not be published to a production environment leave .env as is
+YOU MUST CREATE A .env file in the ROOT directory of your editor as git does not pull one with it.
+add the following entries to you .env shown below

 ```
 DATABASE_URL="file:./prisma/dev.db"